-The Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
+The Infineon Smart Card IC (Security Controller) SLE66C166PE/m1532-a24 with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
 A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
-The complete hardware description and the complete instruction set of the TOE is to be found in the Data Book [10] and other guidance documents delivered to the customer, see table 7.
+The complete hardware description and the complete instruction set of the TOE is to be found in the Data Book [9] and other guidance documents delivered to the customer, see table 7.

-For the implementation of the TOE Security Functions basically the components processing unit (CPU) with memory management unit (MMU), RAM, ROM, EEPROM, security logic, interrupt module, bus system, Random Number Generator (RNG) and the module for cryptographic operations of the chip are used.
+For the implementation of the TOE Security Functions basically the components processing unit (CPU) with memory management unit (MMU), RAM, ROM, EEPROM, security logic, interrupt module, bus system, Random Number Generator (RNG) and the module (DDC) for cryptographic operations of the chip are used.
 Security measures for physical protection are realised within the layout of the whole circuitry.